matmaer/chezmoi-mousse/notes/main-sections.md

 - configured remotes for the local chezmoi repo
 - display some basic stats from git logs

-## Page 2: visualize current state

-Visualisation including with buttons to launch related git and chezmoi commands.
-- Main visualization and modus operandi
-- Ability to verify one specific file its status
-- Local repo (staging and diffs for anything not staged or committed yet)
-- diffs? otherwise modal embedded decide to show Separate Diff window

 ## Page 3: Options

 Text characters choices: